ephreal/rollbot/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/c18a361a7f2f4d209a4b24a2f3eb1f50)](https://app.codacy.com/app/ephreal/rollbot?utm_source=github.com&utm_medium=referral&utm_content=ephreal/rollbot&utm_campaign=Badge_Grade_Dashboard)

-REQUIRES python 3.6.X
+REQUIRES python 3.6.X+ and discord.py 1.2.3 or higher

-Currently python 3.7 breaks the default pip install of discord.
-When this changes, python 3.7 will be good to use.
-Use python 3.6.x until then.
+Python 3.7 is recommended.

 This rollbot is a redesign of my older, broken roll bot.
 I am redesigning it to give it some better code consistency, cleaner separation of modules, and also learning how to host a bot via docker.